 Efficient and timely communication is the lifeblood of your operations.
-If clients and colleagues find it hard to reach you, you will ultimately lose unearned revenue and lower your productivity.
+If clients and colleagues find it hard to reach you, you will ultimately lose revenue and lower your productivity.

 To help you handle incoming communication seamlessly, here is a look at the PBX phone system and which businesses can benefit from it.

 What’s a PBX Phone System?

 A Private Branch Exchange (PBX) is an organization’s phone system specialized for switching calls among users on local lines.
 The system also enables these users to share several external telephone lines.

 The primary purpose of the PBX system is to cut costs.
 If all the lines a firm needs to use originated from the phone service provider’s local exchange, the cost would be prohibitive.

 The service provider runs a trunk line connected to a switching facility on your premises as a workaround.
 From there, lines serving various extensions can be set up.

 While a PBX system uses Voice over Internet Protocol (VoIP) just like Session Initiation Protocol (SIP), it’s easy to confuse the two.
 The difference comes in through the logistics and how you operate and use them.

 There are four significant types of PBX systems, and what you ultimately choose depends on your organization’s communication priorities.